RayBB/random-stock-picker/README.md

 ## Updating stock list

-Running './grabStocks.sh' will grab a list of all the current stocks.
+Running `python grabStocks.py` will grab a list of all the current stocks.

 ## Todo